kunal611/Unveiling-Data--driven-Insights-for-a-e-commerce-company-using-SQL-/README.md

 What does 'good' look like?

-Import the dataset and do usual exploratory analysis steps like checking the structure & characteristics of the dataset:
+1. Import the dataset and do usual exploratory analysis steps like checking the structure & characteristics of the dataset:
-Data type of all columns in the "customers" table.
+  1. Data type of all columns in the "customers" table.
-Get the time range between which the orders were placed.
+  2. Get the time range between which the orders were placed.
-Count the Cities & States of customers who ordered during the given period.
+  3. Count the Cities & States of customers who ordered during the given period.
-In-depth Exploration:
+2. In-depth Exploration:
-Is there a growing trend in the no. of orders placed over the past years?
+  1. Is there a growing trend in the no. of orders placed over the past years?
-Can we see some kind of monthly seasonality in terms of the no. of orders being placed?
+  2. Can we see some kind of monthly seasonality in terms of the no. of orders being placed?
-During what time of the day, do the Brazilian customers mostly place their orders?
-(Dawn, Morning, Afternoon or Night) 0-6 hrs : Dawn
+  3. During what time of the day, do the Brazilian customers mostly place their orders?
+(Dawn, Morning, Afternoon or Night) 0-6 hrs: Dawn
-7-12 hrs : Mornings
+        7-12 hrs: Mornings
-13-18 hrs : Afternoon
+        13-18 hrs: Afternoon
-19-23 hrs : Night
+        19-23 hrs: Night
-Evolution of E-commerce orders in the Brazil region:
+3. Evolution of E-commerce orders in the Brazil region:
-Get the month on month no. of orders placed in each state.
+   1. Get the month-on-month no. of orders placed in each state.
-How are the customers distributed across all the states?
+   2. How are the customers distributed across all the states?
-Impact on Economy: Analyze the money movement by e-commerce by looking at order prices, freight and others.
+4. Impact on the Economy: Analyze the money movement by e-commerce by looking at order prices, freight, and others.
-Get the % increase in the cost of orders from year 2017 to 2018 (include months between Jan to Aug only).
+   1. Get the % increase in the cost of orders from the year 2017 to 2018 (include months between Jan to Aug only).
-You can use the "payment_value" column in the payments table to get the cost of orders.
+   2. You can use the "payment_value" column in the payments table to get the cost of orders.
-Calculate the Total & Average value of order price for each state.
+   3. Calculate the Total and average value of order price for each state.
-Calculate the Total & Average value of order freight for each state.
+   4. Calculate the Total and average value of order freight for each state.
-Analysis based on sales, freight and delivery time.
+5. Analysis based on sales, freight, and delivery time.
-Find the no. of days taken to deliver each order from the order’s purchase date as delivery time.
+    1. Find the no. of days taken to deliver each order from the order’s purchase date as delivery time.
-Also, calculate the difference (in days) between the estimated & actual delivery date of an order.
+    2. Also, calculate the difference (in days) between the estimated & actual delivery date of an order.
         Do this in a single query.

-You can calculate the delivery time and the difference between the estimated & actual delivery date using the given formula: time_to_deliver = order_delivered_customer_date - order_purchase_timestamp diff_estimated_delivery = order_estimated_delivery_date - order_delivered_customer_date
+You can calculate the delivery time and the difference between the estimated & actual delivery date using the given formula:
+ 1. time_to_deliver = order_delivered_customer_date - order_purchase_timestamp
+ 2. diff_estimated_delivery = order_estimated_delivery_date - order_delivered_customer_date
-Find out the top 5 states with the highest & lowest average freight value.
+    3. Find out the top 5 states with the highest & lowest average freight value.
-Find out the top 5 states with the highest & lowest average delivery time.
+    4. Find out the top 5 states with the highest & lowest average delivery time.
-Find out the top 5 states where the order delivery is really fast as compared to the estimated date of delivery.
+    5. Find out the top 5 states where the order delivery is really fast as compared to the estimated date of delivery.
-You can use the difference between the averages of actual & estimated delivery date to figure out how fast the delivery was for each state.
+       You can use the difference between the averages of actual & estimated delivery dates to figure out how fast the delivery was for each state.
-Analysis based on the payments:
+6. Analysis based on the payments:
-Find the month on month no. of orders placed using different payment types.
+ 1. Find the month-on-month no. of orders placed using different payment types.
-Find the no. of orders placed on the basis of the payment installments that have been paid.
+ 2. Find the no. of orders placed on the basis of the payment installments that have been paid.
 ___________________________________________________________________________________________________________